-- When your hair is better equipped to receive the products through steaming, you have more defined and enhanced curls and hairstyles.
+When your hair is better equipped to receive the products through steaming, you have more defined and enhanced curls and hairstyles.

-- Steaming also enables better manageability for your hair.
+Steaming also enables better manageability for your hair.
 Hair is easier to detangle and handle after a great steaming session.

 We can all agree steaming is one of the greatest things ever for hair.
-All above benefits are usually received with a good session under a steamer.
+All the above benefits are usually received with a good session under a steamer.

-Afterward, I noticed only one difference – my hair wasn’t as moist and soft as it usually is without a shower cap.
+Afterward, I noticed only one difference – my hair wasn’t as moist and soft as it usually is without a plastic cap.
 Would this have made a difference if I’d continued using cling film over a longer period?
 Possibly.